quil-lang/qvm/doc/lisp-setup.md

 distribution in an `INSTALL` file.
 After installing, download the source code, either from a stable source release, or bleeding-edge from `git`.
 The source release can be found on the same page.

+The long-story-short of the `INSTALL` file is this:

+1. Make sure some version of SBCL is installed.

+2. Run `sh make.sh --fancy`.

+3. Run `sh install.sh`.

 Make sure that `sbcl` is in your path.